1

 103

 Gil, Biau, Ramón, José and Pym, Anthony.
 Technology and translation (a pedagogical overview).
-In: Translation Technology and its Teaching : (with much mention of localization) .
+Translation Technology and its Teaching : (with much mention of localization) .
 2007.

 104